ionic-team/ionic-cli/README.md

 npm](https://docs.npmjs.com/getting-started/fixing-npm-permissions).*

 :memo: *Note: Running `ionic` will first look to see if you're in an Ionic project.
-If you are, it runs the locally installed CLI.*
+If you are, it runs the locally installed CLI, if installed.*

 <a name="ionic-1"></a>
 <a name="ionic-v1"></a>